Wills & Estate Planning

 Donating to charity doesn’t always mean writing a check.
 There are a number of different ways to give back through your estate planning.

-We at Fabric aren't lawyers.
+At Fabric by Gerber Life, we know life insurance like the back of our hand, but we’re not estate attorneys and we don’t know all the details of your individual finances.
 So, before deciding how to incorporate charitable giving as part of your estate plan, we encourage you to speak with a qualified legal professional about your specific needs and goals.
-(Do you need a lawyer to write your will?)
+With that in mind, here’s an overview of some of your options for charitable giving.

 Any reputable charity can put a cash donation to good use.
-These are a few ways you can divide your money between your loved ones and favorite organization:
+These are a few ways you can divide your money between your loved ones and favorite organization by naming them in your last will and testament:

 • General gift: Name a specific amount of money or a percentage of your estate that should go to your preferred charity.